electric-sql/electric/docs/integrations/deployment/supabase.md

 ### 2. Retrieving the connection details

-Go to "Project Settings" (look for the the gear icon at the bottom of the icon menu on the left hand side of the page) and open the "Database" section.
+Go to "Project Settings" (look for the gear icon at the bottom of the icon menu on the left hand side of the page) and open the "Database" section.
 Under the heading "Connection string" select the `URI` tab.
 Copy the connection string shown and save it somewhere.

 You will use this as the value for the `DATABASE_URL` in your [Electric sync service configuration](../../api/service.md).